electron-archive/brightray_example/README.md

 Run `out/Debug/brightray_example`

+On Linux, you'll need libchromiumcontent.so in your library path.
+Run this first: `export LD_LIBRARY_PATH=$PWD/vendor/brightray/vendor/download/libchromiumcontent/Release`

-On Linux, you need to copy the Chrome SUID sandbox or explicitly run without it.
+On Linux, you'll also need to copy the Chrome SUID sandbox or explicitly run without it.
 Any of these three choices should work:

 * Run `tools/linux/copy-chrome-sandbox.sh` to install the sandbox.
 The